ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 4. Break the subject DNS domain name into a set of "n" ordered labels.
-Number these labels from right to left; e.g., for "example.com", "com" would be label 1 and "example" would be label 2.
+Number these labels from right to left; e.g., for "a.mail.example.com", "com" would be label 1 and "example" would be label 2 and so forth.

 5. Count the number of labels found in the subject DNS domain.
 Let that number be "x".
 If x < 5, remove the left-most (highest-numbered)